MuhtasimTanmoy/notebook/architecture/p2p.md

 ### Kademelia

 - Kademlia is not a consensus algorithm, it’s a `DHT`
-- It is way to structure `p2p` networks, and to store and look up data on them, which means it can tolerate a whole lot more failures than raft can
+- It is a way to structure `p2p` networks, and to store and look up data on them, which means it can tolerate a whole lot more failures than Raft can
 - It is usually used to store data that never changes
-- Many implementations don’t necessarily replicate data and by itself it doesn’t have any consistency guarantees
+- Many implementations don’t necessarily replicate data and by themselves, it doesn’t have any consistency guarantees
 - Kademelia has `xor` matrics
     - b | a
-- Each node has routing table
+- Each node has a routing table
     - It contains more info on nodes closer to it
 - When finding just need binary lookup
 - Leaving is simple in kademelia
-- In case of crash ping
+- In case of a crash ping

 ### Chord